 Search for your library-related question here.

-How can I obtain a book or media item that is not available in the library?
+How do I get a book or media item that is not available in the library?

 The initial step in locating a book is searching LINUS, the William H. Hannon Library's online catalog.
 If the book is not available (i.e. checked out, lost, or not on the shelf) in the library, you can then try one, or a variety, of the options listed below:

-- ILLiad - the system for requesting and processing Interlibrary Loans (books, media, or journal articles that cannot be acquired through the William H. Hannon Library or LINK+).
+ILLiad - the system for requesting and processing Interlibrary Loans (books, media, or journal articles that cannot be acquired through the William H. Hannon Library or LINK+).
+Video: Requesting Interlibrary Loan through ILLiad

 Media items like DVDs are not available through Link+ - please try options 2-4.